martuscellifaria/VHLog/README.md

 ```

 ### Available sinks
-Up to this point, VHLog has a console sink, a rotating file sink and a null sink.
+Up to this point, VHLog has a console sink, a rotating file sink, a TCP sink and a null sink.
 Multi-sink is also possible, if you call addLogSink multiple times.

 ### Log levels
 The available log levels are DEBUG, INFO, WARNING, ERROR, FATAL.
 There is not yet a possibility of filtering out, but it will be implemented soon.

 ### Next steps
 - Create a filtering system for differentiate development and production environments.
-- Add other log sinks (TCP, UDP, SysLog...).
+- Add other log sinks (UDP, SysLog...).